inanimatestructure--/FinanceApp/README.md

 ## Main Idea
 This project is designed by yours truly (:^)) to grab stock data from Alpha Vantage and insert it into an electron app.
 Ideally I'd like to have Google's Tensorflow API be able to predict stock prices using a machine learning algorithm.
 Now which one we should use and why might take some research but as of right now I'd like to have a fully functioning electron wrapper for the AV API.

-#### 1. If there's any other way this app could be more functional/user friendly (IE placements of html or jquery/js animations) I'd love to hear some ideas.
-I would like to just get it functioning at this point but any kind of aesthetic change is welcome.
-Adding a JS framework for SPA integration is also a topic of discussion.

-#### 2. Add CSS which really should be the last thing.
-Maybe give the user an option to customize their application?

 ## Resources

 Install NodeJS, by downloading it from their site.
 You'll need this to use npm but you'll never have to write something like this: